atishay/eclectic-hugo-theme/README.md

 ## Browsers

-* This theme uses all modern CSS like CSS Variables, CSS Grid and flexbox.
+* This theme uses all modern CSS like CSS Variables, CSS Grid and Flexbox.
 Do not expect this to support older browsers.

 ## Posts

 * Use Hugo Page Bundles for posts.
-The theme expects each page to have a beautiful image.
+The theme automatically picks up `cover.jpg` in the page bundle as the cover image.

 ## Top Matter